SimonEnsemble/RxnDfn/README.md

 ```
 ![Dirichlet Heat Map](https://github.com/SimonEnsemble/RxnDfn/blob/master/Images/DirichletHeatMap.png)

-ReactionDiffusionEqn can also handle mixed boundary conditions, such as Dirichlet-Neumann, Dirichlet-ConvectiveHeat, or Neumann-ConvectiveHeat.
+ReactionDiffusionEqn can also handle mixed boundary conditions, such as Dirichlet-Neumann, Dirichlet-ConvectiveHeat, Neumann-ConvectiveHeat, etc.

 The following functions are also available to aid in visualizations:
 ```Julia